CONCEPTS

 "The Eespote Gate" - SF

-A man makes his way through a devastated Earth to try to find a gateway left by the destroyers of the world.
+A man makes his way through a devastated Earth to find a gateway left by the destroyers of the world.
 What is the real purpose of the gate and will it help the human race restart?

 Links To Full Stories Have Been Posted On Completed.